Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ## Create Development Speech Project

-The resources and Speech Project you created in [Setup](1-setup.md#table-of-contents) was for your production model.
+The resources and Speech Project you created in [Setup](1-setup.md#table-of-contents) was for your main model.
 In this step, you'll create a resource and Speech project you'll use for your personal development and testing, much in the way that you use a feature branch in GitHub.

 To create your development project: